Flyover (Apple Maps): Reception

 Upon initial release in 2012, Flyover received mixed reception among news outlets.
 Flyover was described positively by several news organizations, including NBC, Yahoo News and the New York Times.
 The BBC News in the United Kingdom described Flyover as giving Apple an "edge" over Google Maps, where no 3D imagery was directly available, while USA Today referred to Flyover as a "gee-whiz" feature.
+Flyover has also been mentioned as a competitor to Google Maps' Street View feature.

 Visual errors

 Similar to Maps itself, Flyover saw many visual issues upon release, a notable one containing a massive glitch on the Brooklyn and Anzac bridges in New York and Sydney and the Hoover Dam in Nevada, showing "plunges" on all structures.
 Flyover was also criticized for its early imagery, as Apple was initially unable to properly capture smaller or lower objects or buildings, resulting in structures such as trees having a blocky or otherwise low-quality appearance.
 Flyover additionally had glitches whilst interacting with other Maps features, including road markings, which would tend to follow the tops of 3D buildings rather than remain focused on the designated road, which particularly became an issue for bridges.
 Google Earth, which also hosted 3D imagery on their mapping site, was noted to be experiencing similar issues with their image rendering.

 As a result of these issues, Flyover was initially criticized for its low quality, as well as being parodied online.
+The feature was also mentioned by Apple CEO Tim Cook in his apology statement regarding Apple Maps.
 Flyover was described by The Atlantic, an American magazine, as "painfully slow, sort of useless", in a 2012 publication.
+Despite this, some publications such as CNET claimed that areas supported with Flyover saw fewer bugs than in areas without Flyover.
 This was part of a larger series of technical issues with Apple Maps, most of which have since been fixed.
 Shortly after its initial release, Apple began to improve upon their initial criticized imagery.